Skip to main content

 Sampling

 At the start of each wave a random sample of addresses is drawn from the Royal Mail’s Postcode Address File (PAF), a database of all known addresses in the UK.
-The sample is drawn from the address list for England, Wales and Northern Ireland.
-The size of the sample from each region is aimed to provide an estimated minimum of 1,000 responses in each of Wales and Northern Ireland, and 2,000 from England.
-Wales and Northern Ireland were therefore over-represented in the sample.
+The sample is drawn from the address list for England, Wales and Northern Ireland (and Scotland when applicable).
+The size of the sample from each region is aimed to provide an estimated minimum of 1,000 household responses in each of Wales and Northern Ireland, and 2,000 from England.
+Wales and Northern Ireland are therefore over-represented in the sample.
 The samples are drawn in this way to enable effective subgroup analysis on the data.
+When Scotland is included, the number of addresses sampled is aimed to provide 1000 household responses.

 In each selected household, up to two adults (aged 16 years or over) are invited to participate in the survey.
 In the interests of maximising the response rate, no selection criteria (other than being aged 16 years or over) are imposed regarding the selection of individuals within each household.